AbstractSDK/abstract/framework/docs/src/5_platform/2_registry.md

     actor U as Owner

     participant VC as Version Control
-    participant Man as Manager of Namespace
+    participant Acc as Account of Namespace
     participant M as Adapter Instance

     U ->> VC: ProposeModules